Make an Impact for Good: The MSW Program at Southern

 School Social Work Emphasis: Courses and Curriculum

-The courses that you’ll get to take with this emphasis are organized into three sections: core classes, advanced classes, and the classes specific to the School Social Work emphasis.
-Here are a few of the MSW program courses.
+Courses in this emphasis are grouped into three areas: core courses, advanced courses, and those specific to the School Social Work emphasis.
+Below are a few examples of classes you’ll take as part of the MSW program:

 Core Courses